 If you are worried about your tax debt or have been contacted by a private collection agent, you may wish to consult a tax expert.
 The tax attorneys at Robinson & Henry can:

 - Audit the collector’s ethical practices and even sue the agency if they are found to be violating the Fair Debt Collection Practices Act.

 - Act on your behalf, so you don’t have to talk directly with the IRS.

 - Negotiate your debt down through an Offer In Compromise or arguing a case of hardship.

-Please contact us now for a free initial consultation.
+Please contact us now for a initial assessment.